-Friends and family mourn 'amazing' Arrowtown crash victim

-The Arrowtown teenager who died in a car crash at the weekend was a "real character" who made many friends during her years at Wakatipu High School, principal Steve Hall says.
+Girl who helped save mum when her father was killed has died in car crash

+A girl who helped save her mum when her father was electrocuted eight years ago has died in a car crash at the weekend.

-Allanah Walker, 17, died and two others were injured in a two-car crash on Malaghans Rd, near Arrowtown, shortly before 9.20pm on Saturday.
+The Walker family of Arrowtown are mourning their second tragedy in less than 10 years after Allanah Walker, 17, died and two others were injured in a two-car crash on Malaghans Rd, near Arrowtown, shortly before 9.20pm on Saturday.

+Allanah was a "real character" who made many friends during her years at Wakatipu High School, principal Steve Hall says.

+In 2012, Allanah's father, Brendon, 39, also known as Frog, died after being electrocuted by a fallen power line while checking on stock on a farm near Kaikoura.

+The Press newspaper reported then how Allanah, then 9, did an "amazing" job after she and her brother Ethan ran home to raise the alarm.

 Hall said Allanah, who left the school last year, was noticeably at ease among adults, and stood out in his memory for her habit of addressing him and another teacher by their first names, but in a respectful way.